maiada24/whatsapp/README.md

 ### Prerequisities

-1- creat an account on PubNub https://admin.pubnub.com/#/login .
+1- create an account on PubNub https://admin.pubnub.com/#/login .
 2- Install pubnub-angular plugin to my solution .
 3- Include angularjs to the solution .